Lovett School: History

-During the 1998–99 school year, the Lovett School Board of Trustees worked in earnest toward a new strategic plan.
-Working committees met to plan for the school's future in the areas of governance, educational environment, co-curricular programs, character education, inclusivity, faculty/staff, technology, facilities and endowment/development.
-The school was named an "independent school of distinction" in its Fall 1999 interim review by the Southern Association of Colleges and Schools.
+in 1999, the school was named an "independent school of distinction" in its Fall 1999 interim review by the Southern Association of Colleges and Schools.

-The school celebrated its 75th anniversary in 2000-01 and celebrated with such events as a history exhibition and a reunion for former alumni, faculty, staff and friends of the school.
-That year, Lovett also embarked on its 75th Anniversary Campaign to raise funds for a construction and improvement plan, which was designed to improve the quality of student and faculty life.
+The school celebrated its 75th anniversary in 2000-01 with events such as a history exhibition and a reunion for former alumni, faculty, staff and friends of the school.
+That year, Lovett also embarked on its 75th Anniversary Campaign to raise funds for a construction and improvement plan.
 The fundraising goal for Phase I of that project was $55 million.
-Phase II of the project was started in 2003 under new headmaster William S. Peebles IV.
+Phase II of the project was started in 2003 under new headmaster, William S. Peebles IV.
 It was completed in 2009 and included a new middle school and community center.

-The school instituted its Character Pledge in 2000:

-"We, who are members of the Lovett community, seek to live lives of good character.
-We believe that good character grows from daily acts of honesty, respect, responsibility, and compassion.
-We pledge ourselves to develop these ideals with courage and integrity, striving to do what is right at all times."

 In 2017, the school announced that Meredyth Cole would replace retiring Headmaster William S. Peebles IV at the end of the 2017–18 school year.

+Integration struggles

+In 1963, the Lovett School became the focus of a desegregation controversy when it rejected the applications of three black students.
+In 1963, Coretta Scott King contacted the school and asked if it had a racially nondiscriminatory admissions policy.
+When the school responded that it would admit a black student, her son, Martin Luther King III applied.
+However, there was not a guarantee that any particular student would be admitted.
+King was rejected.
+The Episcopal Diocese then distanced itself from the school.

+At the center of this long ago debate were the school's ties to the Episcopal Diocese of Atlanta, which had been established in 1954.
+The national Episcopal Church had issued directives to its member dioceses to integrate their institutions; the Lovett School's refusal to do so placed the bishop of Atlanta, the Rt.
+Rev. Randolph Claiborne Jr., in a difficult situation.
+After a number of pickets at the school organized by the Episcopal Society for Cultural and Racial Unity, the diocese and school attempted to resolve the situation by severing ties with each other.
+In later years, the school reportedly revised its admission policy with regards to race.